Past Events/Productions

 Location: Garter Lane Arts Centre

-Works In Progress - 2019
+Works In Progress | A Night Filled with Theatre, Dance, Singing and Passion - 2019

 With 21 fantastic acts - including a hilarious musical, a colourful Poi routine, a great couples counselling sketch and a spoken word tribute to Micheal Collins.
-2019's Works In Progress was a huge success, As well as being a entertaining evening for the audience the senior drama members also learned a lot from creating, curating, producing and directing there own acts.
+2019's Works In Progress was a huge success, as well as being a entertaining evening for the audience the senior drama members also learned a lot from creating, curating, producing and directing there own acts.
 Going above and beyond there own creative expectations, this was one fantastic night in the majestic Garter Lane Art Centre.

 Date: 16-04-2019